Interior Designer Elkhart Goshen Indiana

 It was a bed and linen line for kids using actual fabric that was quilted and painted before being wrapped around cardboard and glued to a presentation board.

-Hey -- that's how we did back in the day!
+Hey -- that's how we did it back in the day!

 So.....I did something desperate and unthinkable....